laminas/laminas-diactoros/README.md

 ### ServerRequest Message

-For server-side applications, `Zend\Diactoros\ServerRequest` implements `Psr\Http\Message\ServerRequestInterface`, which provides access to the elements of an HTTP request, as well as uniform access to the various elements of incoming data.
+For server-side applications, `Laminas\Diactoros\ServerRequest` implements `Psr\Http\Message\ServerRequestInterface`, which provides access to the elements of an HTTP request, as well as uniform access to the various elements of incoming data.
 The methods included are:

 ```php
 class ServerRequest